-A little over a decade ago, customer experience was at its nascent stage.
+A little over a decade ago, the customer experience was at its nascent stage.
 A brand reached out to its customers, potential or already existing base, through mass media, flyers, door-to-door campaigns or phone calls.
-It was through these interactions and in-store experience that a customer’s experience with the brand was defined.
+It was through these interactions and in-store experiences that a customer’s experience with the brand was defined.

 The communication was often one-way; there were no platforms for the customer to offer feedback.
-Brands on their part didn’t have access to data that would help them tap into a customer’s buying journey and enhance loyalty.
-However, largely, brands dominated the relationship, and had sway over the consumer.
+Brands, on their part, didn’t have access to data that would help them tap into a customer’s buying journey and enhance loyalty.
+However, largely, brands dominated the relationship and had sway over the consumer.

 Brands today need to think beyond matching customer expectations.
 They need to predict pain points and be ready to meet the customer at any stage of the journey, be it discovery, research or purchase.

 Also, a major element of today’s customer experience strategy is to tap into what the customer is saying (or not) about the brand’s offering.
 Measuring customer experience is an important step and brands would need to use a voice of the customer (VOC) programme.
 Such a programme collects all feedback, whether unstructured or structured, and offers brands a chance to tweak strategy constantly.

 One of the most popularly used measurements is the net promoter score or NPS.
 The NPS is aimed at asking customers about their likelihood of referring/recommending a brand and its offerings to friends or acquaintances.
 The responses are categorized into scores, and customers are marked promotors, detractors or passives.
 The score helps brands assess satisfaction and loyalty levels.
 Another metric is the customer satisfaction score or CSAT.
 The CSAT is one score that has the most clarity, as it allows the business to deploy customer satisfaction queries at key points of interaction with customer.
 These could include stages of discovery, consideration or purchase of a customer’s journey.